Cinamoyang/display_analysis_script/README.md

 ##
 2. A python script which I personally used for creating a count table from raw translated ribosomal display result (creat_all_peptides.py).
 ##
-3. A R script which I used for searching peptide which response to binding-target and elution method.
+3. A R script which was used for performing PCA and searching peptide which response to binding-target and elution method.
+(GitHub_PCA_edgeR.R)